robstoll/atrium/README.md

 In order to create an own assertion verb it is sufficient to:
  1. Copy the file content of [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/master/misc/verbs-internal/atrium-verbs-internal-common/src/main/kotlin/ch/tutteli/atrium/api/verbs/internal/atriumVerbs.kt)
  2. Create your own atriumVerbs.kt and paste the previously copied content.
- 3. Adjust package name and `import`s and rename `assert` and `expect` as desired (you can also leave it that way of course).
+ 3. Adjust package name and `import`s and rename `expect` as desired (you can also leave it that way of course).
- 4. Most probably you can remove `AssertionVerbFactory` at the bottom of the file
- 5. exclude `atrium-verbs` from your dependencies.
+ 4. exclude `atrium-verbs` from your dependencies.
     Taking the setup shown in the [Installation](#installation) section, you would replace the `dependencies` block as follows:
     ```
     dependencies {